-NOTE: Samples exist for flow building and testing purposes.
+Please note that samples exist for flow building and testing purposes.
 Retrieving a sample for an action creates new objects in the target system.
 If you want to avoid this, you can use Generate Stub Sample function.
 It retrieves the component’s output template and fills it with fake data that you can discard afterwards.

 Let’s observe the following process example: